boyboffin/focus-monitor/README.md

 #### Inspecting backups
 Commented code in backup module allows you to write the pouchdb-node levelDB DB to JSON.
-TODO: make this configurable, maybe from an endpoint?

 ### Required actions
 #### Deleted DB on PROD